google/integers/README.md

 into files.
 It is all too easy to have mistakes in that kind of code, with the classic C integer semantics.

+You can see a simple example of 4 ways to use the trapping helper functions and the `trapping` template class in demo.cc.
+It shows a simple example of code that is vulnerable to integer overflow, and ways to fix it.

 For full documentation, see the Markdown comments in the header files.
-Here’s an introduction.

 ## Installation

+To install, simply copy the header files into a place that your compiler can see them.
+You can do this manually, or you can edit the Makefile to set your desired `INSTALL_DIR`, and then run `make install`.

 ## Acknowledgements